 - Technology and tools to support

-- Ensure interfaces between client and contractor are clearly defined
+- Ensure that interfaces between owner/manager and contractor are clearly defined

-- Set up and run project Knowledge Management operations
+- Set up and run project KM operations

-- Evaluate performance of Knowledge Management operations based on KPI’s and metrics
+- Evaluate performance of KM operations based on KPI’s and metrics

-- Continuously improve performance of Knowledge Management operations based on evaluation of results
+- Continuously improve performance of KM operations based on evaluation of results

 - Create: capture critical knowledge (e.g. best practices)